-A Cachet and PTM remarketer recently alerted us to an incidence of attempted fraud.
+A PTM remarketer recently alerted us to an incidence of attempted fraud.
 Fortunately, they had strong risk management procedures in place and were able to handle the situation without any financial restitution needed.

 In light of this, our topic this week is Risk Management and the different measures that a company can implement in order to establish procedures for various payroll processes, protect themselves from NSFs, reconciliation tips, etc. We will be posting ten tips throughout the week so be sure to check back every day to see every helpful guideline.

 Every business model will differ slightly, even in our tight-knit industry.
 First, think about some key factors related to risk.